 The potential emergency access and utility service capability impacts for this phase of the project would be very similar to the impacts discussed in Section D.10.3.3.
-Issues associated with emergency access would be less than significant (Impact U-2, Class II) with the implementation of Mitigation Measure U-2a (Pre-position emergency responders during road blockages).
+Issues associated with emergency access would be adverse, but less than significant (Impact U-2, Class III) with the implementation of Mitigation Measure U 2a (Pre position emergency responders during road blockages)DCPP's emergency response plan.
 In addition, impacts associated with water supply, wastewater generated, utility and public service systems would all be less than significant (Impact U-3, Class III).